$0 North Carolina Adoption Quick-Start Checklist

 While in licensed kinship foster care: You receive monthly foster care support payments (rates vary by the child's age and level of need) plus the child's Medicaid coverage.

-After adoption of a special needs child: If the child meets North Carolina's "special needs" definition for adoption assistance (age 6+, part of a sibling group, diagnosed disability), you negotiate a monthly adoption assistance agreement with DSS before the adoption is finalized.
+After adoption of a special needs child: If the child meets North Carolina's "special needs" definition for adoption assistance (age 6+, part of a sibling group, diagnosed disability), DSS-5013 provides for signatures before or after finalization.
+Confirm the timing, eligibility, and terms with DSS.
 The rates are:

 • $702/month for children age 0–5